 Our Housing Advice service provides free, confidential advice to anyone in the Cambridge City Council district.
-If you are threatened with homelessness, we will work with you to help prevent a housing crisis.
+We can provide advice on a wide range of housing issues, from landlord disputes to homelessness.

 If you have seen the Housing Advice Service and have a Personal Housing Plan (PHP), you can log in to your plan.

 Please see the linked factsheets below if you fall into one of the following groups, they contain housing advice specifically tailored to your needs:

 - Recently released from prison or youth detention [PDF, 0.1MB]

 - Former members of the regular armed forces [PDF, 0.2MB]